 An in-house ventilation system, also known as "positive input" ventilation (PIV) is when the naturally warmed air (from a roof cavity) is drawn into a fan that filters and freshens the air and delivers it back into the main living spaces of a home.

-PIV or in-house ventilation is very important in making your house a healthier place to live.
+Positive Input Ventilation (PIV), or more simply, in-house ventilation, is very important in making your house a healthier place to live.
 The in-house air pollutants and moisture produced can contribute to an unhealthy environment.
-Evidence of this are: high dust levels, condensation on windows and walls, mould and mildew on ceilings, and a generally damp, cold feeling inside the house.
+Evidence of this includes:

 If you are producing or introducing moisture into your home, then mould can generate.